Wengorito/Vidly/README.md

 ## General information
 This project has been created following online course The Complete ASP.NET MVC Course by Mosh Hamedani on Udemy in order to get a first grip on that technology.
-It provides basic functionality for a rental store staff, including regular staff members and managers.
+It provides basic functionality for the rental store staff, differentiating between regular staff members and store managers.
 Basic third-party sign-on is available.
 It still misses few features and unit tests, but is kept deployment-ready.

 ## Technologies used